The longest known tails of ram-pressure-stripped star-forming galaxies are caused by an intracluster medium shock in Abell 1367: Introduction

 In this paper, we present an analysis of LOw-Frequency ARray (LOFAR, \citealt{vanHaarlem2013LOFARLOwFrequencyARray}) observations of the A1367.
-The high sensitivity of this telescope at low and ultra-low frequencies allows us to be sensitive to the steep-spectrum emission that is expected in stripped tails \citep[e.g.][]{Roberts2024RadiocontinuumSpectraRampressurestripped}.
-We will further present the analysis of MeerKAT \citep{Jonas2009MeerKATSouthAfrican} data, allowing us to constrain radio spectra in A1367 accurately.
+The high sensitivity of this telescope at low and ultralow frequencies allows us to be sensitive to the steep-spectrum emission that is expected in stripped tails \citep[e.g.,][]{Roberts2024RadiocontinuumSpectraRampressurestripped}.
+We further present the analysis of MeerKAT \citep{Jonas2009MeerKATSouthAfrican} data, allowing us to constrain radio spectra in A1367 accurately.

-In this work, we assume a flat $\mathrm{{\Lambda}CDM}$ cosmology with $\Omega_\mathrm{m}=0.3$ and $H_0=70\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$.
+In this work, we assume a flat $\mathrm{{\Lambda}}$ cold dark matter ($\mathrm{{\Lambda}CDM}$) cosmology with $\Omega_\mathrm{m}=0.3$ and $H_0=70\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$.
 At the distance of the cluster, 1\,arcmin corresponds to 27\,kpc.
-This paper is arranged as follows: in \autoref{sec:data}, we list the radio observations, data reduction and image analysis, in \autoref{sec:radioemission}, we discuss the emission of the three galaxies individually, while in \autoref{sec:tailanalysis}, we present a detailed analysis and modeling of the UGC\,6697 tail.
+This paper is arranged as follows: in \autoref{sec:data}, we list the radio observations, data reduction, and image analysis, in \autoref{sec:radioemission}, we discuss the emission of the three galaxies individually, and in \autoref{sec:tailanalysis}, we present a detailed analysis and modeling of the UGC\,6697 tail.
 The radio filaments are covered in \autoref{sec:filament}, while we discuss our findings in \autoref{sec:discussion}.
 We conclude in \autoref{sec:conclusion}.

-\section{Data Reduction and Analysis}
+\section{Data reduction and analysis}

-In this paper, we analyze a multi-frequency radio data set.
-We use radio observations with the LOFAR low-band antenna (LBA; 42--68\,MHz), LOFAR high-band antenna (HBA; 120--168\,MHz), MeerKAT ultra-high frequency (UHF; 580--1015\,MHz) and MeerKAT L-band (900--1670\,MHz).
+In this paper, we analyze a multifrequency radio dataset.
+We use radio observations with the LOFAR low-band antenna (LBA; 42--68\,MHz), LOFAR high-band antenna (HBA; 120--168\,MHz), MeerKAT ultra-high frequency (UHF; 580--1015\,MHz), and MeerKAT L-band (900--1670\,MHz).
 Details about the observations can be found in \autoref{tab:obs}.